7 Raptive Alternatives To Website Monetization (2025)

 NitroPay partners

-By far, Nitro is a Google-certified ad platform and is also partnered with Pubmatic, SOVRN, Sonobi, etc. Using Nitro, publishers can place ads themselves with complete control over where and how many ads they run.
-But the key point is that they work with large websites, so you need over 100K monthly page views.
+By far, Nitro is a Google-certified ad platform and partners with Pubmatic, SOVRN, and Sonobi.
+Using Nitro, publishers can place ads themselves with complete control over where and how many ads they run.
+The key point is that they work with large websites, so you need more than 100K monthly page views.

 A NitroPay ad